-The North Coast Regional Water Quality Control Board (Regional Water Board) is undertaking this action under its authority in the state Porter-Cologne Water Quality Control Act (Porter Cologne).
+The Regional Water Board is undertaking this action under its authority in the state Porter-Cologne Water Quality Control Act (Porter Cologne).
 Under state law, the Regional Water Board may establish a program of implementation to address water quality problems (i.e., pollution, as described in Porter Cologne), including waters identified in the development of the TMDL that are not yet listed on the Clean Water Act Section 303(d) list of impaired waters (303(d) List).
 Porter Cologne defines the term “pollution” to mean an alteration of the quality of the waters of the state by waste to a degree which unreasonably affects either of the following: (A) The waters for beneficial uses or (B) facilities which serve these beneficial uses.
 Analysis of the multiple lines of evidence indicate that the water contact recreation (REC-1) beneficial use is not supported in the Russian River Watershed in all locations.
-The proposed program of implementation described in the Action Plan includes a prohibition against the discharge of fecal waste to the surface waters of the Russian River Watershed to be implemented through existing and newly proposed waste discharge requirements (WDRs) or waivers of WDRs.
+The program of implementation described in the Action Plan includes a prohibition against the discharge of fecal waste to the surface waters of the Russian River Watershed to be implemented through existing and newly proposed waste discharge requirements (WDRs) or waivers of WDRs.
 Any reference or use of Clean Water Act terms and concepts in the development of this program of implementation does not limit the Regional Water Board’s authority under state law to address the pollution identified.

 The Action Plan will be presented to the Regional Water Board in a public hearing as a proposed amendment to the Basin Plan.
 Because the basin planning process is certified as an exempt regulatory program, meeting the requirements of Public Resources Code section 21080.5 (Cal.
 Code Regs., tit.14, § 15251), the Regional Water Board is not required to prepare an initial study, a Negative Declaration, or an Environmental Impact Report.
 Instead, the basin planning process uses substitute environmental documentation (SED).
 This Staff Report and its attachments fulfill the requirements of an SED.